isomerpages/moe-southviewpri/_info-hub/Safety and Security.md

 </li>
 <li>
 <p>Visitors/parents/ guardians are&nbsp;<strong><u>NOT</u></strong>&nbsp;allowed
-to proceed beyond the General Office and bookshop to other parts of the school building without being escorted by a school staff.</p>
+to proceed beyond the General Office without being accompanied by a school staff.</p>
 </li>
 <li>
 <p>Any parent or guardian who wishes to meet or communicate with school personnel